How to print on fabric: The right techniques for fabric printing

 People make most canvases out of polyester or cotton, or a mix of both.

-maake offer both sublimation and inkjet printed canvas materials, perfect for indoor and outdoor applications that require the durability and robustness of a canvas fabric.
+maake offer both sublimation and inkjet printed canvas materials, perfect for indoor and outdoor applications that require the durability and robustness of canvas fabric.

 Here’s an interesting fact: because of linen’s structure, some of the fibres come loose during printing, leaving a white or beige mark.
 But that adds to the item’s beauty.